Audio Guidance: Condition of Materials and Storage

 A closet or unused rooms are often good choices.
-Generally basements provide darker spaces and more stable and cooler temperatures, but humidity levels can be high unless regulated by A/C or a dehumidifier.
+Generally basements provide darker spaces and more stable and cooler temperatures, but humidity levels can be high unless regulated by air conditioning or a dehumidifier.
 Choose another floor if you experience occasional flooding in the basement.

-Once youve chosen the best spot, ensure that materials are not stored on the floor where they could be exposed to water damage, insects, or rodents.
-Damp conditions may accelerate conditions such as vinegar syndrome in acetate tapes or encourage mold growth on the materials.
+Once you have chosen the best spot, ensure that materials are not stored on the floor where they could be exposed to water damage, insects, or rodents.
+A damp environment may accelerate conditions such as vinegar syndrome in acetate tapes or encourage mold growth on the materials.
 Be very cautious in handling materials that you suspect may be mold infested.
 They can pose a serious health risk if not dealt with properly.
 Additional guidance.

-- Shelve discs such as LPs, 45s and 78s vertically and in their sleeves/albums.
-Dont stack discs on top of one another.
+- Shelve discs such as LPs, 45s, and 78s vertically and in their sleeves/albums.
+Do not stack discs on top of one another.

 - Audio tapes should be stored vertically and in their boxes.
-Dont stack tapes on top of one another.
+Do not stack tapes on top of one another.

 - Store magnetic tapes away from anything that can create an electro-magnetic field.
 This includes loudspeakers and other articles containing magnets, and also high voltage lines and surge protectors.